samlobel/EDGEWISE_SCALING/README.md

 ___

 ## Proof of concept
 Here are side-by-side images, taken right after initialization.
-One is of a vanilla Deep CNN, and one is with the scaling
+One is of a vanilla Deep CNN, and one is with the scaling.
+It's pretty subtle, but you can see that the corners on the unscaled one are more 'greywashed' than with the scaling operation.

 __SCALED__
 ![12](./WRITEUP/scaled.png)
 __UNSCALED__
 ![12](./WRITEUP/unscaled.png)

-It's pretty subtle, but you can see that the corners on the unscaled one are more 'greywashed' than with the scaling operation

 Finally, a little proof that this method can train to generate good pictures.
 Six epochs later, with a scaled-DCGAN:
 ![12](./WRITEUP/6_EPOCHS_IN_MINE.png)